lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 I started assigning labels to parts that would come up frequently, and started mapping out my amnesia between parts.
 I sought out reasons for why my parts split in the way that they did, and why my system was so chaotic.
 During this time, my system was very unstable, but I internally felt fine---I was used to the chaos.
 I had significant lapses in memory and was trying my hardest to advance in my PhD program despite this, although I was having difficulties with memory and [fluctuating intelligence](/posts/fluctuatingintelligence/)[^5].
 I was still internally numb with a low dynamic range of emotions, just as I always was.

 [^5]: Because different parts of me were created at different times of my life and are essentially a snapshot of who I was at that time, my intelligence, and ability to grasp onto complex ideas, fluctuates depending on which part of me is active.
-This has been extremely difficult as a PhD student who needs to hold onto complex ideas.
+This has been extremely difficult as a PhD student who needs to hold onto complex concepts.

 I was _seeing_ my parts---as in, I was tracking my symptoms and assigning meaning to them---but I wasn't _connected_ to them.
 I couldn't internally differentiate between parts, as I was solely relying on external differences between parts rather than a felt internal sense of difference.
 I was adamant that I was not able to internally differentiate between the parts, but in reality, I never even tried to look inside to see if I did.
 I didn't want to feel the parts, who often come with difficult emotions, as I was used to being emotionally numb and enjoyed the internal stability.